COMNAP Meetings 2026

 6. Dronning Maud Land: Facilitator: Uwe Nixdorf

-Meeting & symposium General Principles
+Meeting General Principles

 “Welcomed, safe & respected”